FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: Experiments

 \subsubsection{Zero-shot Generalization}

-The zero-shot performance comparison on the unseen subsets P1, F1, and A1 is presented in Fig.~\ref{fig:comparsion_results}d.
-To evaluate generalization, all methods are tested directly using models trained on the source domains without any target-set adaptation.
-These experiments examine whether the learned mappings transfer across shifts in carrier frequency, antenna pattern, and spatial coverage.
-Specifically, F1 assesses generalization to unseen carrier frequencies with distinct propagation characteristics, while A1 evaluates adaptation to a new antenna pattern that alters the spatial energy distribution of the ARMs.
-P1 tests spatial transferability by extending the height range and narrowing the coverage to one-quarter of the original area, thereby introducing unfamiliar vertical geometries and LoS transitions.
+Fig.~\ref{fig:generation_results}a presents the zero-shot comparison on the unseen subsets P1, F1, and A1.
+All methods are evaluated directly on the target set without adaptation, where FARM uses the trained FARM-base model and each benchmark reports the average performance of ten source-domain models.
+These subsets test generalization under three types of distribution shifts.
+Specifically, F1 introduces unseen carrier frequencies with different propagation characteristics, while A1 uses a new antenna pattern that changes the spatial energy distribution of ARMs.
+P1 extends the height range while reducing the horizontal coverage to one-quarter of the original area, thereby testing spatial transferability across unseen altitude ranges and LoS transitions.

-Across all three distribution shifts, FARM exhibits superior generalization capabilities.
-In condition-based construction, RadioUNet generalizes more effectively than RadioDiff, as its deterministic mapping is more easily preserved under shift compared to the complex multi-step generative process of RadioDiff.
-This gap becomes especially pronounced on unseen coverage range P1.
-However, the terrestrial slice-wise formulation of RadioUNet fundamentally limits its ability to adapt to new global spatial properties.
-In contrast, FARM intrinsically couples propagation geometries, yielding PSNR gains over RadioUNet of 2.25 dB on A1, 2.45 dB on F1, and 2.06 dB on P1.

-In condition-free construction, AE generalizes better than Kriging by utilizing learned structural priors, whereas Kriging is restricted to local interpolation and struggles to predict large-scale field variations in unseen environments.
-FARM vastly eclipses AE by leveraging its unified aerial representation, yielding substantial PSNR improvements of 9.99 dB on A1, 8.23 dB on F1, and 14.21 dB on P1.
-Overall, these results demonstrate that FARM successfully learns robust representations that transfer effectively across frequency, antenna, and spatial coverage domains, providing a reliable foundation for the low-altitude economy.